 So, when you get off the ship, you will first need to locate terminal buildings #107/108 and #103.
 A Venice water taxi stand will be right in front of the terminal building #103.
 To see the map of the Venice cruise terminal, click here.

-If your ship's visit coincides with another ship's embarkation day, there will be many water taxis at the dock, but if not you will be better off booking a taxi pick up ahead of time.
-Check the official page of Motoscafi Venezia.
+If your ship's visit coincides with another ship's embarkation day, there will be many water taxis at the dock, but if not you will be better off booking a water taxi online ahead of time.

 Venice water taxi price from cruise terminal to San Marco: expect to pay at least €90.
 Make sure you arrange the price before getting on the boat or before booking an arranged pick up.